Your Bird Flu FAQs

 But unlike human flu bugs, H5N1 bird flu does not spread easily from person to person.
-The very few cases of human-to-human transmission have been among people with exceptionally close contact, such as a mother who caught the virus while caring for her sick infant.
+The very few cases of human-to-human transmission have been among people with exceptionally close contact, such as a mother who caught the virus while caring for their sick infant.

 Migrating water fowl -- most notably wild ducks -- are the natural carriers of bird flu viruses.
 It's suspected that infection can spread from wild fowl to domestic poultry.

 Because the disease has spread to wild birds, pigs, and even to donkeys, it will be difficult, if not impossible, to eradicate.
 As of 2011, the disease was well established in six nations: Bangladesh, China, Egypt, India, Indonesia, and Vietnam.

 How Do Humans Get Bird Flu?

 People catch bird flu by close contact with birds or bird droppings.
 Exactly what "close contact" means differs from culture to culture.

 Some people have caught H5N1 from cleaning or plucking infected birds.
 In China, there have been reports of infection via inhalation of aerosolized materials in live bird markets.
 It's also possible that some people were infected after swimming or bathing in water contaminated with the droppings of infected birds.
 And some infections have occurred in people who handle fighting cocks.

 People don't catch the virus from eating fully cooked chicken or eggs.

 There have been a few cases where one infected person caught the bird flu virus from another person -- but only after close personal contact.
 So far, there has been no sustained human-to-human spread of H5N1.